kalogeropo/digital_communications/README.md

               - evaluate the changes on the edited image file
               - calculate and evaluate SQNR values
               - evaluate the changes on the actual image.

+        *Q3: simple probability calculations using the expirimental data

 Part 2.
 The study of a M-PAM baseband system